Snowbound 2026 Has Changed Venues (an ode to New England ski retail)

 Probably.

-Knowing him, he's likely made some small moves to form an LLC or "C" corp just in case.
+Knowing something about him and that retailer, he's likely made some small moves to form an LLC or "C" corp just in case (or, more likely, already has one), to potentially reform an organization akin to BEWI.

 That's not to say there wont be competition for such an event, but this person has the contacts, and the experience to pull such a thing off.